Observationally driven Galactic double white dwarf population for LISA: Discussion and conclusions

-We thank Carles Badenes, Sihao Cheng, Dan Maoz, Tom Marsh, Riccardo Buscicchio, Eliot Finch, Davide Gerosa, Antoine Klein, Mauro Pieroni, Christopher J. Moore, and Alberto Vecchio for useful suggestions and discussions.
+We thank Carles Badenes, Sihao Cheng, Dan Maoz, Tom Marsh, Riccardo Buscicchio, Eliot Finch, Davide Gerosa, Antoine Klein, Mauro Pieroni, Christopher J. Moore, Alberto Vecchio, and the anonymous referee for useful suggestions and discussions.
 VK and ST acknowledge support from the Netherlands Research Council NWO (respectively Rubicon 019.183EN.015 and VENI 639.041.645 grants).
 The research of NH is supported by a Benoziyo prize postdoctoral fellowship.
+NK acknowledges the support from the ESA Prodex funding program (Gr-Prodex-Call 2019).

 This research made use of the tools provided by the \textit{LISA} Data Processing Group (LDPG) and the \textit{LISA} Consortium \textit{LISA} Data Challenges (LDC) working group\footnote{\href{https://lisa-ldc.lal.in2p3.fr/}{https://lisa-ldc.lal.in2p3.fr/}}.